-- 1. Under Section 10 of the Police Reform and Social Responsibility Act 2011, the PCC is given the responsibility for co-operative working.
+- 5.1.
+Under Section10 of the Police Reform and Social Responsibility Act 2011, the PCC is given the responsibility for co-operative working.
 This allows, within the constraints of the relevant funding streams, the PCC to pool funding as they and their local partners deem appropriate.
-In accordance with the Commissioning Framework, the PCC can commission services or award grants to organisations or bodies that they consider will support their community safety priorities in accordance with their Police and Crime Plan.
+In accordance with the Commissioning Framework the PCC can commission services or award grants to organisations or bodies that they consider will support their community safety priorities in accordance with their Police and Crime Plan.
 They may do this individually or collectively with other local partners including non-policing bodies.
-The PCC must have regard to the relevant priorities of each responsible authority. - It is important to ensure that risk management and project appraisals are in place to assess the viability - both on initiation and on an on-going basis - of all external arrangements and an exit strategy is prepared. - 3.
-The Chief Constable may not undertake commissioning or grant arrangements without agreement of the PCC.
+The PCC must have regard to the relevant priorities of each responsible authority. - 5.2.
+It is important to ensure that risk management and project appraisals are in place to assess the viability both on initiation and on an on-going basis of all external arrangements and an exit strategy is prepared.

-- 4. The key controls for commissioning are:

-- Agreements with clear priorities and outcomes

-- Grant conditions and outcomes
+- 5.3.
+The key controls for commissioning are: - Agreements with clear priorities and outcomes - Grant conditions and outcomes

-- 5. To have regard to relevant priorities of local partners when considering and setting the Police and Crime Plan. - 6.
-To work effectively with other local leaders who can also provide significant resources, to influence how all parties prioritise and bring together their resources to tackle local problems and priorities. - 7.
+- 5.4.
+To have regard to relevant priorities of local partners when considering and setting the Police and Crime Plan. - 5.5.
+To work effectively with other local leaders who can also provide significant resources, to influence how all parties prioritise and bring together their resources to tackle local problems and priorities. - 5.6.
 To consult with victims and witnesses of crime about policing and the proposed Police and Crime Plan.
-To commission the victim and witnesses support services in Northamptonshire. - 8.
-To make appropriate robust arrangements to commission services from the Force or external providers. - 9.
-To award crime and disorder grants as approved by the PCC. - 10.
-Authorisation of grants shall be in accordance with the limits shown in section F. - 11.
+To commission the victim and witnesses support services in Northamptonshire. - 5.7.
+To make appropriate robust arrangements to commission services from the Force or external providers. - 5.8.
+To award crime and disorder grants as approved by the PCC. - 5.9.
+Authorisation of grants shall be in accordance with the limits shown in section F. - 5.10.
 To develop a commissioning framework that will support the objectives as set out in the Police and Crime Plan.
-The framework should encourage a mixed economy of provider options and where necessary

-- 12. To develop financial framework as part of the wider Commissioning framework with approved authorisation levels. - 13.
-To keep under review the performance and outcomes of any investments agreed by the Commissioner in respect of partnership activity. - 14.
-Ensure financial expenditure does not exceed the budgeted level to achieve the objectives set out in the Police and Crime Plan.
+The framework should encourage a mixed economy of provider options and where necessary. - 5.11.
+To develop financial framework as part of the wider Commissioning framework with approved authorisation levels. - 5.12.
+To keep under review the performance and outcomes of any investments agreed by the Commissioner in respect of partnership activity. - 5.13.
+Ensure financial expenditure does not exceed the budgeted level to achieve the objectives set out in the Police and Crime Plan

+SECTION F

-SECTION F DELEGATED LIMITS
+DELEGATED LIMITS

-- The section references below refer to the main body of text within sections A to E of these Financial Regulations.
-All financial limits are contained within this section in order to minimise the need for change when values are updated. - For the purpose of this document, "Sensitive" contracts are those that are above EU Procurement Limit threshold level (currently £181,302), or are novel, contentious, in the public interest or politically repercussive.
+The section references below refer to the main body of text within sections A to E of these Financial Regulations.
+All financial limits are contained within this section in order to minimise the need for change when values are updated.